JacksonWaddleton/nyc-property-sales/README.md

 Deleted the following columns from the dataset: id, ease-ment, apartment number, address, tax class when built, building class when built.

-Changed the datatype of sale_date column to short date.

 Renamed the remaining columns to the following:
 - borough